-Protecting the privacy of others:
+Protecting the privacy of others

-When the employer gives you information, it has an obligation to remove the parts of the information that refer to other people, including the harasser.
-So if the employer has a report that is about you, but on one page or in one paragraph it mentions another person, the employer must remove that part of the information and give you the rest of the information.
+When the employer gives you information, they have an obligation to remove the parts of the information that refer to other people, including the harasser.
+So, if the employer has a report that is about you, but on one page or in one paragraph it mentions another person, the employer must remove that part of the information and give you the rest of the information.
 Sometimes, you will be able to see where information has been removed.
 The employer should also explain the section of the law that says they could remove that information.

 b.
-How do I get this information?
+How do I get my personal information from an employer?

 You can write to your employer and ask for access to any personal information about you that is under your employer's control.
-You can refer to the "Personal Information Protection Act" of British Columbia (see also: https://www.bclaws.gov.bc.ca).
+You can say that you are asking for access to your personal information under their control under the "Freedom of Information and Protection of Privacy Act" of British Columbia.

 If there is a specific piece of information you are looking for, you can describe it, for example, you could ask for "my doctor's letter from March 2020."
-For a more general request, you can also ask for "all personal information concerning me that is under your control."
+You can also ask for "all personal information concerning me that is under your control."
 You may also wish to add: "if you decide to withhold any personal information about me, please let me know what that information is, and explain the legal basis for withholding it."